digital-asset/daml-finance/docs/README.md

 6. The next step named `assembly` will start processing.
 This step:
    1. Runs the script `docs/scripts/build-assembly.sh` which:
-      1. Takes the build output at `docs/build/daml-finance-rst` and the `src` directory and places them into a folder at `docs/.assembly` with the expected directory structure.
+      1. Takes the build output at `docs/build/daml-finance-rst` and the `src` directory and places it into a folder at `docs/.assembly` with the expected directory structure.
       2. Updates the directory paths.
    2. Creates a tarball file.
    3. Uploads this tarball to Artifactory (Note - if the target Daml SDK version already exists for